For more than 15 years I told the stories that mattered to you. I truly believe in journalism and its power to influence change.

-For more than 14 years I’ve told the stories that matter to you.
-I truly believe in journalism and its power to influence change.
 I grew up in the suburbs of St. Louis, Missouri.
-My mentor as a teenager, was and is, an anchor at KTVI in St. Louis.
+My mentor as a teenager was an anchor at KTVI in St. Louis.
 I watched her tell stories and get to the root of problems in the city.
-Her attitude on-air, great story telling, and strong writing showed me what it takes to be true journalist.
+Her attitude on air, great storytelling, and strong writing showed me what it takes to be a true journalist.

 I graduated from the University of Missouri, Columbia where I learned how to make magic happen on television with creative story structure and doing it all while having an ethically sound mind.
 I learned true journalism from some of the best in the business.